needle-mirror/com.unity.polyspatial.visionos/Documentation~/PolySpatialLighting.md

 The inputs to the lighting node are largely the same as the inputs to the `Lit` shader graph target--`Base Color` (albedo), `Normal` (in tangent space), `Metallic`, `Smoothness`, `Emission`, and `Ambient Occlusion`--with the additional of a `Lightmap UV` input for lightmap texture coordinates.

 ### Output
 The output (`Out`) of the lighting node is a single color result.
-Depending on your application, you may wish to supply this output directly to the `Base Color` input of an `Unlit` target (if you wish to use only PolySpatial lighting) or to the `Emission` input of a `Lit` target (if you wish to combine PolySpatial lighting with visionOS's image based lighting).
+Depending on your application, you may wish to supply this output directly to the `Base Color` input of an `Unlit` target (if you wish to use only PolySpatial lighting) or to the `Emission` input of a `Lit` target (if you wish to combine PolySpatial lighting with visionOS's lighting).

+### Limitations
+Only static directional lightmaps with dLDR encoding are supported.

 ### Settings